freefallcid/oe7drt/content/post/my-way-to-amateur-radio.md

 18:00.
 At 19:00 a graduation party is planned at the restaurant Deck 47 in Innsbruck.

-I joined the local ham radio club "ÖVSV" and I am theoretical a member of ADL714.
+I joined the local ham radio club "ÖVSV" and I am a member of ADL714.

 ### Slowly